MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxliveendpointpairtemplate_createendpointpairasync_235287572.md

 # Windows.Networking.XboxLive.XboxLiveEndpointPairTemplate.CreateEndpointPairAsync

 ## -description

+Creates an **XboxLiveEndpointPair** between the local device and a specified remote device, while specifying how the system should behave if an **XboxLiveEndpointPair** already exists for this template and remote device.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -parameters

 ### -param deviceAddress

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The **XboxLiveDeviceAddress** of the remote device for the endpoint pair.

 ### -param behaviors

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+A value that specifies how the system should behave when the requested endpoint pair has already been established.
+Your code can specify either that the existing **XboxLiveEndpointPair** be used, or that the system re-evaluate all potential network paths according to the template's quality requirements.
+If the same network path is selected after re-evaluation, then the same **XboxLiveEndpointPair** is returned.
+If a new path is found, then the old **XboxLiveEndpointPair** is destroyed, and a new one returned.

 ## -returns

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+An asynchronous endpoint creation operation.
+When the operation completes, contains the results of the operation.

 ## -remarks

+The most common way to get an address for the *deviceAddress* parameter is to be sent one from the Xbox Live matchmaking service.

 ## -examples

 ## -see-also

 [CreateEndpointPairAsync(XboxLiveDeviceAddress)](xboxliveendpointpairtemplate_createendpointpairasync_354642904.md)